 The centrepiece of the Sacred Garden is the Maya Devi Mandir, with part of it being the oldest known structure in Nepal.
 However, it is being renovated and at present is cordoned off and it may be years before the work is completed.
 The temple that existed here during the 4th to 6th centuries was found to have sat on foundations from even earlier times, with the lowest level of the excavations showing a structure that would have existed at the time of Buddha.

-Near to the temple is the Ashokan pillar, with a square pool near to it and the brick foundations all around the site date from the 2nd century BC to the 10th century AD.
+Near to the temple is the Ashokan pillar, and close to that is a square pool, the brick foundations of which, that are found all around the site, date from the 2nd century BC to the 10th century AD.
 Today there are two active monasteries that face the Sacred Garden, one Tibetan and one Nepali.
 In the East and West Monastic Zones, 41 plots have been set aside for temples and monasteries and nearly ten have been completed so far.
 The Lumbini Shanti Stupa and the Crane Sanctuary for sarus cranes, storks and egrets completes the master plan, a 5 square kilometre religious park which was set up by the Indian government.

 Here are some popular itineraries that include a visit to Lumbini

 If you are planning a Lumbini holiday, have a look at some of the accommodation that we recommend.
 'Our Rating' indicates how we feel each property rates according to normal Western hotel standards.
 'Local Rating' indicates how the property is categorised/rated locally:

 Here are some of the recent tailor made itineraries we have created for our clients which include a visit to Lumbini.